Get in here. You’re going to want to be nice and close for this one.

 How do you, as the new student, surmount this barrier?

 Well, that’s the thing: a lot of people never do.
 Breaking ice is a talent they don’t teach in schools.
-And those who have no natural aptitude for it generally on the outside, looking in, forever.
+And those who have no natural aptitude for it find themselves outside, looking in, forever.

 And, though it pains me to admit this, most of the people who read books for enjoyment are those people.
 They seek the intimacy a book provides because they can’t find it elsewhere.